 - All other service requests concerning the safety and security of our campus community

-Here are ways Carthage Security keeps the campus safe:
+Here are ways the Office of Public Safety keeps the campus safe:

 Blue Light Telephones

 There are 34 “blue light” emergency security contact phones located on campus.
 Their blue lights easily identify them as emergency contact phones.
-Simply touching the large circle on the face of the phone places you in contact with the Carthage Security Office dispatch center.
+Simply touching the large circle on the face of the phone places you in contact with the Office of Public Safety dispatch center.

 Read more about the Blue Light Telephones